3DBAG/3dbag-docs/docs/en/delivery/webservices.md

 cat <path-to>output.city.jsonl | cjio stdin save <path-to>output.city.json
 ```

-It is important to notice that for requests of that return  more than 10 building the 3DBAG API results are paginated.
-We recommend using our script in order to convert your requests into CityJSON files in one step.
+Note: For requests that return more than 10 buildings, the 3DBAG API paginates the results.
+We recommend using [our script to convert paginated responses into a single CityJSON file](https://github.com/3DBAG/3dbag-scripts/blob/main/api_to_cityjson.py).

-The 3DBAG API is currently in an experimental beta state.
-It is currently not OGC-compliant, but we aim for full compliance with the [OGC API Features specification](https://ogcapi.ogc.org/features/) in a later release.
+The 3DBAG API is currently not OGC-compliant, but we aim for full compliance with the [OGC API Features specification](https://ogcapi.ogc.org/features/) in a later release.
 At the moment the only supported CRS is Amersfoort / RD New + NAP height (EPSG:7415).

 ## 3D Tiles